 Send - Allows you to completely automate the signature request and it is sent to the service immediately.

-Draft - This places the document into FuseSign as draft, so that you can adjust the message, signing fields and date fields before sending to the client.
+Draft - This places the document into FuseSign as a draft, so that you can adjust the message, signing fields and date fields before sending it to the client.

 - If required, select a Template.
 This needs to be an Email Template and this will populate the Message when the document is sent for signature.